DavidPankiewicz/analyzing-the-new-york-subway-dataset/README.md

-# analyzing-the-new-york-subway-dataset
+# Analyzing and Drawing Conclusions from NYC Subway Ridership Data

-This project was completed for Udacity course.
+(This project was completed for a Udacity course.)

-Specifically, the project entailed exploring a dataset containg NYC subway ridership.
-Data
+This project entailed exploring a NYC subway ridership dataset as a means of answering the following questino: "Does rain increase subway ridership?".